shafayat-reza-web/know-shafayat.github.io/README.md

 # know-shafayat.github.io
-get to know Shafayat.
+Get to know Shafayat.
 He's a person.